How to choose a podcast clipping service

 Make sure a human makes the final call

-AI tools can scan an episode and suggest rough clips, which is a useful first pass.
-They do not reliably pick the moment that truly lands, fix a weak hook, or judge what fits your audience.
+AI tools like Opus Clip can scan an episode and suggest rough clips, which is a useful first pass.
+They do not reliably pick the moment that lands, fix a weak hook, or judge what fits your audience, the captions come out generic, and there is no distribution, so you review and post every clip yourself.
 The services worth paying for use AI as a head start and put a human eye on every clip before it ships.

 What we do at Brandboost

-We watch the full episode, cut on the strongest moments, write hooks built to be watched, and hand back finished clips with captions and reframing, no per-edit surprises and no contracts.
+We do everything.
+We watch the full episode, cut on the strongest moments, write hooks built to be watched, caption and reframe, review every clip, and post it across platforms, no per-edit surprises and no contracts.
+You record, we handle the rest.
 We are Top Rated Plus on Upwork with 20+ verified clients and a 5.0 rating, our best single reel reached 2.2M views, and we back the work with 20k views in your first week or you don't pay.

 FAQ